1,2,3,& 4 Captain Charlies Trail Bald Head Island, NC 28461

 Bald Head Island is an incorporated municipality with its own fire department and community police department.
 Anyone who purchases Bald Head Island real estate can feel safe knowing all island firefighters are paramedic-level certified, and a basic medical treatment room is available at the main fire station.
 For emergency treatment, transportation is available to Dosher Memorial Hospital (just minutes from the mainland ferry terminal) or to Brunswick Hospital or New Hanover Regional Medical Center in Wilmington.

 The Village of Bald Head Island also oversees emergency medical care, road maintenance, garbage collection and other municipal services.

 Bald Head Island is the ultimate retreat for those who seek a peaceful, secluded lifestyle free from the headaches of traffic, pollution, overcrowding, and commercialization.
 The temperate climate, stunning surroundings, and "unplugged" pace are big selling points, making it an idyllic location in which to enjoy one's golden years.
 In short, Bald Head Island is a true island community where one can enjoy retirement and coastal living at its finest.

 Properties on Bald Head Island are more than just houses; they are the gateway to an exclusive, peaceful existence in an unspoiled retreat.
 If you would like to experience the ultimate "unplugged" lifestyle by owning a home on Bald Head Island, please Contact Us today.
-We look forward to helping you replace noisy streets and traffic jams with quiet afternoon strolls across your own timeless island.
+We look forward to helping you discover all of the beautiful Bald Head Island homes for sale and replace noisy streets and traffic jams with quiet afternoon strolls across your own timeless island.